-This work started with the three well-known agreement puzzles in the internal syntax of Russian numeral phrases, which concern unusual or unexpected patterns of agreement on the noun and accompanying adjective in the presence of a numeral.
-In the present work we sketched a theory of numeral-based QPs that offers a unified account of these three puzzles.
-Our proposed account stems from the premise that the structure of a numeral-based QP comprises (at least) three structural layers: the quantificational layer headed by Q, the number layer headed by $\phi$ , and the countability layer headed by $\phi$ .
+In this article we started with three well-known agreement puzzles in the internal syntax of Russian numeral phrases, all of which have to do with the unusual or unexpected patterns of agreement on the noun and accompanying adjective in the presence of a numeral.
+Their very existence and increased attention in the literature indicates that there are lacunae in our understanding of the relevant morphosyntactic processes in the numeral phrase that also bear on semantically relevant notions such as countability.
+In the present work we reviewed the existing accounts of the agreement patterns in the Russian numeral phrase, pointing out their advantages and deficiencies, and outlined our own theory of numeral phrases that offers a unified account of the three puzzles above.
+Our basic idea was that the main theoretical components of such unified account are already in place, having been proposed and refined in previous work on numeral phrases in other languages such as English, Chinese and Japanese.
+These components, however, needed to be brought together.
+Our proposed solution stems from the premise that the structure of a Russian numeral phrase comprises (at least) three structural layers: the quantificational layer headed by Q, the number layer headed by φ , and the countability layer headed by #.
 Each of these heads consists of a particular set of features.
-Some of those features, such as those of $\phi$ , are subject to diachronic processes.
-We have shown that the puzzling agreement patterns in Russian QP are better understood if one takes into account the semantic notion of countability as well as the specifics of the diachronic change within the Russian numeral phrase, at the same time avoiding major overhauls of the syntactic (or semantic) theory.
+Some of those features, such as those of #, are subject to diachronic processes, in particular,.
+The unexpected agreement patterns in Russian pointed out in the beginning of this work are thus better understood if one takes into account the semantic notion of countability, as well as the specifics of the diachronic change within the Russian numeral phrase.
+We argue that when one takes these two factors seriously, it becomes possible to account for the main puzzles as well as for a number of related empirical questions concerning numeral phrases in Russian, in a more principled manner than was possible in the previous accounts, but at the same time, avoiding major overhauls of the syntactic theory.
 We see the main contribution of the present study as mainly integrative, bringing together different numerosity-related components and spelling out the details of their interaction.
-We believe our proposals are corroborated by independent cross-linguistic and psycholinguistic considerations (Sections 6 and 7).
-In view of these results, Russian emerges as a revealing test case for a unified structure of numeral-based QPs along the proposed lines.
+The results of this study were corroborated by independent cross-linguistic and psycholinguistic considerations (Sections 6 and 7).
+In view of these results, Russian not only presents an intriguing dataset calling for a descriptive account, but also serves as a revealing test case for a unified structure of cardinal numeral expressions along the lines proposed here.

 Some questions remain open for further study.
-For instance, the loss of Genitive-assigning ability of Q in the oblique Case environment needs to be specified more precisely, exploring other possible structural conditions under which it may occur.
-We also deliberately limited ourselves with simple (one-word) numerals, leaving aside complex cardinals such as 'twenty three' or 'one thousand one hundred and twelve', although, given the current understanding of the syntax and semantics of these complex cardinals, we expect that the account proposed here can naturally be extended (see Ionin & Matushansky 2006 for relevant discussion).
-It also seems promising to explore the consequences for Slavic languages beyond Bulgarian (Section 6), as well as for a larger cross-linguistic sample.
+For instance, the loss of Genitive assigning ability of Q in the oblique case environment needs to be specified more precisely, exploring other possible structural conditions under which it may occur.
+We also deliberately limited ourselves with simplex (one-word) numerals, leaving aside complex cardinals such as "twenty three" or "one thousand one hundred and twelve", although, given the current understanding of the syntax and semantics of these complex cardinals, we expect that the account proposed here can naturally be extended (see Ionin and Matushansky 2006 for relevant discussion).
+It also seems promising to explore the consequences for other Slavic languages, beyond Bulgarian as discussed in Section 6, as well as for a larger cross-linguistic sample.